pynamodb/PynamoDB/docs/backup_restore.rst

     Thread.dump("thread_backup.json")

-Alternatively, you can write the contents to a string.
+Alternatively, you can write the contents to a list of strings or stdout:

 .. code-block:: python

-    content = Thread.dumps()
+    content = [item for item in Thread.dumps()]

+    ...

+    for item in Thread.dumps():
+        print(item)

 Restoring from a backup